andrexcu/andrexcu/README.md

 </h1>
 <h3 align="left">
 Enthusiastic computer science major at AdDU, diving deep into the world of full-stack development.
-Currently starting to engage in both freelance and open-source, I'm passionate about solving challenging projects and exploring diverse codebases.
+Passionate about solving challenging projects and exploring diverse codebases.
 I'm also interested working on a startup.
 </h3>